ItzELECTR0/TWAOS/README.md

 ## MATURE CONTENT

-The Wonderful Adventures of Sip contains battles, strong language, moments of gore, and psychological horror elements.
+The Wonderful Adventures of Sip contains battles, strong language, moments of gore and psychological horror elements.

 ## DEVELOPMENT PLANS

 ### Story-wise:
-The game is planned to have 10 chapters, and maybe an <b>extra</b>.
+The game is planned to have 10 chapters, and maybe some <b>extras</b>.
 <br>I wish to finish the first one by 2027, the rest following along not too long after.

 ### Game-wise: